php-fig/fig-standards/proposed/PSR-2-advanced.md

 expectations about how to format PHP code.

 The style rules herein are derived from commonalities among the various member projects.
-If one project has its own style guide, that's fine for that project.
-But when various authors collaborate across multiple projects, it helps to have one set of guidelines to be used among all those projects.
+When various authors collaborate across multiple projects, it helps to have one set of guidelines to be used among all those projects.
 Thus, the benefit of this guide is not in the rules themselves, but in the sharing of those rules.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be